lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

     Now that the water box is ready, let us prepare the PEG molecule in an empty box.
-Create a second folder next to pureH2O/, call it singlePEG/, and create a new blank file called input.lammps in it.
+Create a second folder next to *pureH2O/*, call it *singlePEG/*, and create a new blank file called *input.lammps* in it.
 Copy the same first lines as previously:

 ..  code-block:: lammps
-    :caption: *to be copied in singlePEG/input.lammps*

     units real
     atom_style full